MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-column-charts.md

 # [Power BI service](#tab/powerbi-service)

-Before we begin, if you haven't already done so, refer to the **Prerequisites** section above, and follow the steps under the tab for **Power BI Service**.
+Before we begin, if you haven't already done so, refer to the **Prerequisites** section above, and follow the steps under the tab for **Power BI service**.

-For this example, let’s create a column chart starting from the **Visualizations pane** in **Power BI Service**.
+For this example, let’s create a column chart starting from the **Visualizations pane** in **Power BI service**.

 1. To create your column chart, we'll start in the **Visualizations pane**.
 With the **Build visual** icon selected, choose any **Column chart** icon, and a visual placeholder is added to the canvas.